 Due to our idolization of others, we find it easy to imitate those we admire.
 Marketing giants have capitalized on this phenomenon for years.
-The quickest way to sell shoes, sunglasses, watches, or clothes is to have a famous person wear it in public.
-While making fashion decisions based on admiring others seems harmless, our need to imitate doesn't stop with fashion.
+The quickest way to sell shoes, sunglasses, watches, or clothes is to have a famous person wear them in public.
+While making fashion decisions based on admiration seems harmless, our need to imitate doesn't stop with fashion.
 Life decisions such as drinking, sex, attitudes, excessive debt, and even the treatment of others can often be traced back to imitating the ones we admire.

 But imitation is not always a bad thing.
 In fact, the desire to conform is actually placed in us by God.
-It is the desire of God that we conform, not to the ways of the world, but to the character of God (Romans 12:2)
+It is the desire of God